keithalewis/math/sum.md

 A feature of the SUM is there is no canonical choice for the trading times $(\tau_j)$.
 The B-S/M model obscures the essential problem faced by every trader: when and how how much of each instrument are required to hedge.
 It is simply not possible to hedge continuously.
-The SUM forces you to consider this question that has yet have a definitive answer.
+The SUM forces you to consider this fundamental question.

 Semi-Static hedging involves finding an initial static hedge that approximately replicates the option, then finding a dynamic hedge to improve on the difference.